The Civic Theatre is committed to good governance and has embarked upon the journey of compliance with the Governance Code.

 Click here to view Constitution of Civic Theatre Company Limited by Guarantee.

 The Civic Theatre keeps detailed books and records of accounts and maintains strict financial controls.
 The organisation is transparent in its audited financial statements.
-The Civic Theatre has adopted the guidelines given in the Statement of Recommended Practice (SORP) for charities as outlined in the Arts Council’s document ‘Recommended Guidelines for Financial Reporting’ in respect of accounts for 2015.
+The Civic Theatre has adopted the guidelines given in the Statement of Recommended Practice (SORP) for charities as outlined in the Arts Council’s document ‘Recommended Guidelines for Financial Reporting’.

 The Civic Theatre is a registered Charity (CHY 13251) and is open, honest and fully transparent in its fundraising activities, the proceeds of which all go towards the primary activity of developing, managing and operating the Civic Theatre.
 The Civic Theatre is currently working to confirm compliance with the Statement of Guiding Principles of Good Fundraising developed by Irish Charities Tax Research Ltd (ICTR).